-Updated for the 2018 tax year
+Updated for the 2019 tax year

-What is the Earned Income Tax Credit?
+Am I eligible for the federal Earned Income Credit?

 The EIC is available to workers with low to moderate incomes.
 The income limit depends on the number of qualifying children and on whether the tax filer is married or unmarried.

 - The limit for families with no children is $15,570 ($21,370 if married);

 - The limit for families with one child is $41,094 ($46,884 if married);